Customize your master’s degree based on your interests and career goals.

 Joint BA/MA in International Policy and Development

 If you have not yet earned a bachelor’s degree but you have completed the equivalent of two years of college, you can earn a Joint Bachelor of Arts in International Policy/Master of Arts in International Policy and Development in just three years.

 The Joint MA in International Policy and Development/MA in International Trade and Economic Diplomacy is a five-semester, 70-credit program that offers a multidisciplinary approach to international development and practical global trade.

 Peace Corps Connections

 Returned Peace Corps Volunteers (RPCVs) are encouraged to apply for the Paul D. Coverdell Fellows Program, earning yourself a guaranteed scholarship.

-Our graduates work within some of the most prestigious organizations around the world.
+Our graduates work with some of the most prestigious organizations around the world.
 Learn how they are thriving in their careers.

 Tuition and Fees